Chris24T/RimLists/README.md

 # Usage

-1) Download all desired mods from the collection on steam and the release build exe or the main.py script.
+1) Download all desired mods from the collection on steam and the release build .exe or the main.py script.

-2) Run the script, terminal window will open, follow prompts.
+2) Run the .exe/script, terminal window will open, follow prompts.

 3) Modlist will be created at chosen path (default RimPy modlist folder) with chosen name (default collection title)